 '''

-ls /sys/devices/dcssblk
+gpok226:~ # ls /sys/devices/dcssblk

-SWAPPING add remove uevent
+SWAPPING add power remove uevent

 '''

-You should see a file named SWAPPING.
+You should see a directory named SWAPPING.
 This shows that the swap space was loaded by the dcssblk driver.
-If not, then you must determine what went wrong.
+If you do not see it, then you must determine what went wrong.